 Before we begin, we first want to give a huge Thank You to the people who give us our purpose:

 - To our clients for giving us the opportunity to perform every day while doing what we love

-- To our employees for their dedication and commitment to our clients and to our company
+- To our employees for their dedication and commitment to our clients and our company

-- To the many friends, suppliers, peers and others whose wisdom, cooperation, and support are an important part of our world
+- To the many friends, suppliers, peers and partners and others whose wisdom, cooperation and support are an important part of our world

-We also want to thank everyone who provided us with feedback – both the attaboys and the suggestions for how we can do better – over the past year.
-Your feedback is critical to helping us be a better service provider, a better partner and a better company.
+We also want to thank everyone who provided feedback – both the kudos and the suggestions on how we can do better – over the past year.
+Your feedback is critical to helping us be a better service provider, a better partner, and a better company.

 CEO, Apogee IT Services